top of page

 COMPETING INFORMATION:

-9. The City and the School District could have combined funds to renovate the Community Center or North School for Hermosa residents OR a small bond could have been passed by citizens to renovate either the Community Center or North School for students.
+12. The City and the School District could have created a plan to both fund a renovation of the Community Center for Hermosa students and residents with exsisting funds OR pass a small bond to renovate either the Community Center or North School for students and residents.
+This would increase a city and district asset versus wasting district funds on short-term temporary classroom "solutions".

 a.
 The City of Hermosa Beach allowed HBCSD to use four classrooms at South School for district offices from 2014 until 2020 for $1 dollar.
-HBCSD then used approximately $132,000 to update the four classrooms, then gave the classrooms back to the city in 2020.
+HBCSD then used approximately $132,000 of District and taxpayer funds to renovate the City's four classrooms at South Park.
+HBCSD only used the renovated classrooms for six years from 2014 to 2020.
+HBCSD never used the City's classrooms at either South Park or the Pier Avenue Community Center to house students and reduce overcrowding at View School.

 c.
 The $1M spent on temporary classrooms and more than $2M in available reserves could have instead been spent years ago to renovate North School or the Community Center for students.
 Renovating either North School or the Community Center for HBCSD students would have been a lasting improvement to community assets rather than short-term overcrowding solutions.